TagoDR/MangaOnlineViewer/src/readme.md

 1. The site must have rare/unique mangas (Meaning: it's not available in other sites, or is a better quality)
 2. The site must be strong enough or else my script may crash it
-3. The site must not be exclusive to a handful of manga titles (Meaning: no small scanlators)
+3. The site must not be exclusive to a handful of manga titles (Meaning: no small Scanlators)

 ### Disclaimer
 In case the owner/admin of one of the supported sites does not want my script to run on their site, I will make it disabled by default.
 Forcing users to manually activate it.